 Make it short and sweet: If your legislator is receiving a ton of mail about certain hot-button issues, you’ll want to make your point quickly.

 Tell a story: The more personal your letter is, the more compelling it will be to your legislator.
-Tell your legislator how bills will impact you, your family, or your friends.
+Tell your legislator how bills will affect you, your family, or your friends.

-Problem, solution, action: In the letter be sure to include the problem, the solution, and the action you want taken (ie. “vote no on HB xxxx!”).
+Problem, solution, action: In the letter be sure to include the problem, the solution, and the action you want taken (i.e. “Vote no on HB 1234!”).

 Sample letter to legislator:

-"SB xxx undermines the ability of women and families to make personal and private medical decisions.
-They also dictate the relationship between healthcare providers and their patients, putting patients' health at risk.
+"SB 1234 undermines the ability of women and families to make personal and private medical decisions.
+They also dictate the relationship between health care providers and their patients, putting patients' health at risk.

 Please don’t allow these far-reaching bills to go any further.
-Their denial will put private and personal health decisions back where they belong, in the hands of a woman, their family and their doctor.
-Please vote no on SB xxx."
+Their denial will put private and personal health decisions back where they belong - in the hands of a woman, her family and her doctor.
+Please vote no on SB 1234."